BADASS MECHANIC QUALITY SERVICES

-As a premiere RV repair shop located in every city in Washington State, We offer Premium RV Service & Repair to all our customers.
+As a premiere RV repair shop located in every city in Texas, We offer Premium RV Service & Repair to all our customers.
 Our mechanics have high end equipment and trained expertise to repair and maintain your RV or motorhome.
 Our emphasis is on transparency, honesty and professionalism.
 We pride ourselves on performing the highest quality servicing as quickly and efficiently as possible – something all our customers appreciate.

 Appliance Repair Leveling Systems Batteries Awnings Systems Check Slide-Out Repair Electrical Plumbing AC/Heat Repair

 Change the fuel quarterly, and use a fuel stabilizer which will prevent unnecessary costs later.

 Both oil and air filters must be changed.

 Most people don’t think about this, but they are very inexpensive, easy to change and they will keep the fuel fresh in any condition.

 Check for tightness and cracks.
 All fan belts look good from the top, so look at the part that interacts with the pulleys for a true picture of how the fanbelt is.
 If there are major cracks or pits, change the belts.

 Check for cracks around the seals for leaks.
 Any leaking or cracked hose must be changed.